bltlab/mot/README.md

 Both of the download scripts place compressed files (one per site) in the `release` directory.
 To decompress the downloaded files, run `decompress_latest_release.sh`.

-### Sentence Segmentation and Tokenization
+## Sentence Segmentation and Tokenization

 Each JSON document in the release has `paragraphs` and `n_paragraphs` fields.
 These contain the text of each website divided by paragraphs and the number of paragraphs, respectively.
 For the languages where we provide sentence segmentation and  tokenization, the fields `sentences`, `n_sentences`, `tokens`, and `n_tokens` are also provided.

-We are in the process of expanding the languages for which we provide sentence segmentation and tokenization.
 We currently provide both sentence segmentation and tokenization in the following languages (by ISO 639-3 code): amh, cmn, ell,